technomada/basic-soltime/README.md

-# basic-soltime
+# Basic Soltime
-Countdown clock based on sleep cycles and synchronized to sunrise.
+Countdown clock based on sleep cycles and synchronized to local sunrise.